JKirchartz/jkirchartz.github.com/_posts/unpublished-intellectual-property-law-and-the-thriving-fashion-industry.md

 builds upon the past for the betterment of the future.
 We can all prosper if we let information flow freely.

 There are only so many ways to cut a shirt, just as there are only so many ways to write a program.
+Why hold onto your baby forever?
+Once it matures, set it free to the world.